RetroPie/RetroPie-Docs/docs/Game-Boy-Advance.md

 **lr-gpsp** is the default emulator for the RPi0 and RPi1: expect inaccurate emulation.
 It runs most games full speed on the RPi0, but doesn't run all games full speed, and some games may not even be playable.

 **gpSP** is advised for general full speed emulation on the RPi1 and for problematic titles on the RPi0.
-It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit hotkey and a Select+R hotkey to access the built-in menu enabled by default.
+It may require manual controller reconfiguration, but outside of that has a user-friendly Select+Start exit combination and a Select+R combination to access the built-in menu enabled by default.

 ## Netplay
 Sadly, netplay is not supported on link cable games.